-This method statement is to define the method to be used to ensure that prefabricated ducting, bracketing, and in line equipment installation and final connections and workmanship are correct and acceptable, and conforming to the contract documents and General Specifications
+This method statement is to define the method to be used to ensure that prefabricated hvac duct, bracketing, and in line equipment installation and final connections and workmanship are correct and acceptable, and conforming to the contract documents and General Specification.

-- Supervisor will instruct tradesmen regarding the execution of the works and will distribute all necessary approved construction drawings of the latest revision.
+- Supervisor will instruct tradesmen regarding the execution of the works and will distribute all necessary approved construction drawings of the latest revision for HVAC Duct.

 - The supervisor will also check that tools and equipment available are in compliance with the contract requirements.